yangliu9527/object_slam/README.md

 # 4. Run System

-We provide two python scripts to run the system on different systems.
+We provide two python scripts to run the system on different sequences.
 Please refer to run_exp_tum.py and run_exp_kitti.py for running commands.

 It should be noted that the dataset path and the threshold of semantic score should be added into the .yaml file.